sifisKoen/keda-tutorial-devops/tutorial-keda/KEDA-Installation/KEDA-Installation.md

 # Optional Step

+> NOTE: The KEDA pod will start to run after approximately 23 seconds

 Finally let us confirm that we have the KEDA operator pod up and running on our namespace.This operator is our operator witch is actually our worker witch poll and config behavior from the Kubernetes Horizontal Pod Autoscaling(HPA) object.

 Execute the following commands.